JLin789/notes-qc-causal-ml/README.md

-# Notes Template
+# notes-qc-causal-ml
-Personal notes template for Jimmy Lin.
-Copied from Econ 1011a Textbook by Kevin Bi and Jimmy Lin.
-LaTeX template courtesy of Evan Chen.
+Notes from the QuantCo Academy on Causal ML, taught by Jann Spiess.